tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <p>I used the same Anycubic Kossel Delta printer to print my vase.
 Josep guided me through some essential steps:</p>
 <ul>
 <li>Export the <code>.gcode</code> file and save to the SD Card of the printer</li>
-<li>In case we need to change material, heat up machine up: <strong>Prepare > Preheat PLA</strong>, up until 205-210°C and we can remove the broken filament.</li>
+<li>In case we need to change material, pre-heat the machine (<strong>Prepare > Preheat PLA</strong>) up until 205-210°C and we can remove the broken filament.</li>
 <li>Put SD card in and select <strong>Print from SD</strong>.
-Choose the file and start printing!</li>
+Choose the <code>.gcode</code> file and start printing!</li>
-<li>Check if there is any problem with the initial layer, or if the printer is printing in the air.
-We might need to calibrate the Z-axis or level the bed, and I usually ask Eduardo whenever it comes to this task.</li>
+<li>Check if there is any problem with the initial layer, or whether the printer is printing in the air.
+We might need to calibrate the Z-axis or level the bed, and I usually ask our instructor Eduardo Chamorro or Mikrl Llobera whenever it comes to this task.</li>
 </ul>
 <p>I then had some problems with the printing process.
-Although I reduced the overhang angle from the bottom of the vase to its top, the overhang angles between the twist parts were obviously too big and the printer started to print in the air.
+Although I reduced the overhang angle from the bottom of the vase to its top, the overhang angles between the twisty parts were obviously too big and the printer started to print in the air.
 In order to both reduce the size and maintain a nice shape, I modified the cube in my design to a hexagon cylinder by utilizing the module used in the <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-03-computer-controlled-cutting.html#construction-kit">3rd week</a>.</p>
-<p>There you go the 2nd and 3rd failures.
+<p>Here we go the 2nd and 3rd failures.
 For the first print, I only selected the <strong>Skirt</strong> option in <strong>Plate Adhesion</strong> and the adhesion was fine.
 However, for the next print, the model started moving while being printed.
 I tried the second time by selecting the <strong>Brim</strong> option, but things didn't go well either.
 In the end, I had to print the 4th time with the option <strong>Raft</strong> selected.</p>
 <p>Finally, I had the vase perfectly printed!</p>
 <p></p>
 <h6>Final result</h6>
 <p>I brought the vase to the landlady where I'm staying, and here you go the hero shots of the final result:</p>
+<p></p>

 <!--<h5 id="syringe">Additional test - Thick paste extrusion using syringe</h5>
 <p></p>